 Answer: The fifteen National Parks of Wales, England and Scotland were set up under various pieces of legislation to protect the nation’s finest landscapes and to help people enjoy their special qualities.
-There are currently seven Geoparks in Britain – their role is similar to National Parks but the emphasis is on business and communities working together to make the most of their natural and cultural heritage and thereby bring economic benefits to those areas.
+There are currently seven Geoparks in the United Kingdom – their role is similar to National Parks but the emphasis is on business and communities working together to make the most of their natural and cultural heritage and thereby bring economic benefits to those areas.
 Unlike National Parks, Geoparks have no town and country planning functions – though they do support conservation initiatives.

 Why set up a Geopark here?